karol22/google-software-product-sprint/README.md

-# Google Software Product Sprint
+# Google Software Product Sprint Summer 2020
+## Participant: Karol Gutierrez, ITESM

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects I'll work on throughout SPS during this Summer.

 To get started: